pranshumalik14/cv-resume/cv.typ

 #section("Miscellaneous")[
   #project_descr("Academic Officer: Elected to represent the student assembly at OIST and liaise with the graduate school.
 Responsibilities include identifying inefficiencies and suggesting improvements in the academic program and advocating for student concerns and interests.")
   #project_descr("Big Ideas Committee: Led a club that is a part of the Society for Neuroscience Graduate Students (SONGS) at Western University.
 We hosted didactic discussions as well as regular share-what-you-read sessions on topics like creativity, philosophy of science, and consciousness.
 We also organized a student-led panel discussion on the scientific and philosophical study of consciousness, which was attended by 40+ graduate students and postdocs.")
-  #project_descr("Hobbies and Side Interests: Photography and painting; systems thinking; education; citizen science; cognitive architectures; philosophy of mind, memory, and action; Indian philosophy; Sanskrit language; yoga and meditation.")
+  #project_descr("Hobbies and Side Interests: Photography and painting; citizen science; education systems; cognitive architectures; philosophy of mind, memory, and action; Indian philosophy; Sanskrit language; yoga and meditation.")
   #project_descr("Sports and Outdoor Activities: Love playing cricket and badminton, and have also played in local cricket leagues.
 I also enjoy running, hiking, camping, and long walks in nature.")
 ]